Updated December 6, 2019

 Do You Offer Payment Plans?

-Those who plan to pay full tuition out-of-pocket have two options:
+Yes!
+Those who plan to pay full tuition out-of-pocket have two options (based on $12,500 tuition):

 - Full Payment with Early Bird Discount: Students pay a $5,000 deposit, which is required to hold your spot.
-Then, if they pay their full remaining balance by the first day of class, they’ll receive a $500 early bird discount.
+Then, if you pay you full remaining balance by the first day of class, they’ll receive a $500 early bird discount.

 - Payment Plan: Some students prefer to spread out their payments.
 They also pay a $5,000 deposit when they accept their offer to bootcamp.
 50% of the remaining tuition is due by the first day of class.
-The final tuition balance is due halfway through the course (three months after enrollment).
+The final tuition balance is due halfway through the course.

 Other payment plans may also be arranged, but all of our payment plans require full payment by the time you graduate.
 If you need an extended payment option, you may want to consider the student loan options discussed below.